RPN17M2G/HillCipher-with-GaloisField-CiphertextExpansion/README.md

 ###### ASCII Mapping

 For text storage, there is mapping between the digits of the ciphertext, each number of the GF fits inside 8 digits.
-The mapping has a variant(Same digit maps to few different letters) of 5 which helps reduce the entropy of the ciphertext.
+The mapping has a chosen variant(Same digit maps to few different letters) of 1 to 6 which helps reduce the entropy of the ciphertext.

 ### Thanks and Credit